 Special education transportation, whether involving a special teacher (defined in glossary) or pupil travel, is only reimbursable if it is specified as a related service in the student's IEP.
-All Transportation is reimbursed at 80% of the actual travel expenses incurred.
-All transportation reimbursement is claimed on Form 308, which is only available as an online form through Authenticated Applications.
-See Appendix A for instructions on completing Form 308.
-LEAs are required to submit Form 308 via Authenticated Applications prior to fiscal year's end.
+All transportation costs are reimbursed at 80% of the actual travel expenses incurred.